Energy

 Retrofitting your home in Ireland is a great way to improve your energy efficiency, lower your bills, and reduce your carbon footprint.
 However, understanding the costs, available grants, and choosing the right installers is crucial before you commit.

-Retrofitting refers to making changes and upgrades to your home to improve energy efficiency, performance and comfort.
+The term ‘retrofitting’ means making changes and upgrades to your home to enhance its energy efficiency, performance, and comfort.

 What does it involve?